beepscore/pandas_decimal/README.md

     # sales object

 ##### maintain decimal objects for sum - use apply()
-If you use sum() or average() on Decimal objects, Pandas returns type float64.
+If you use sum() on Decimal objects, Pandas returns type float64.

     # sum() is vectorized and fast.
     product_column_sums = product_columns_df.sum()